winton/stasis/README.md

                 index.html
                 other.txt

-Templates (`index.html.haml`) are rendered and the template extension is removed.
+Templates (`*.html.haml`) are rendered and the template extension is removed.

-Since `.txt` is not a supported template extension, Stasis copies `other.txt` and does nothing further to it.
+Because `.txt` is not a supported template extension, Stasis copies `other.txt` and does nothing further to it.

 Controllers
 -----------